 Note: As a rule, you will need to pay tax on income gained outside of the United Kingdom too.

-Tax Liabilities on UK Income when Living Abroad
+Liabilities for Tax on Your UK Income if You Live Abroad